Enduring Power of Attorney in Ireland

 Both partners in Carmody Moran Solicitors are highly qualified and experienced Mental Health lawyers and have acted as Committee in wardship matters and advised families as they navigate this process.
 Anthony Carmody has regularly been appointed as Guardian Ad Litem by the High Court in Wardship cases.
-Anthony has brought many high profile and significant judgments and cases under the Mental Health Act, 2001 including the seminal Supreme Court case of IF, and Court of Appeal, and High Cases of R.G.F., B.F. and A.X., and other non reported cases.
+Anthony has brought many high-profile and significant judgments and cases under the Mental Health Act, 2001 including the seminal Supreme Court case of IF, and Court of Appeal, High Cases of R.G.F., B.F., and A.X., and other nonreported cases.

-If you are facing complex wardship situations or require expert legal advice on the law concerning vulnerable persons we can arrange to have an initial consultation with a follow up letter of advices, and which gives you an opportunity to review your situation and ask the expert questions regarding your specific circumstances.
-We can meet with you at Blanchardstown, Castleknock, and Dublin City Centre.
-Telephone Carmody Moran Solicitors on 018272888 and your query will be handled sensitively and confidentially.
+If you are facing complex wardship situations or require expert legal advice on the law concerning vulnerable persons we can arrange to have an initial consultation with a follow-up letter of advice, which gives you an opportunity to review your situation and ask the expert questions regarding your specific circumstances.
+We can meet with you at Blanchardstown, Castleknock, and our offices at Mount Street Upper, off Merion Square, in Dublin City Centre.
+Telephone Carmody Moran Solicitors at 018272888 and your query will be handled sensitively and confidentially.

 Frequently Asked Questions of our Probate Solicitors in Dublin City Centre and Blanchardstown.